-Rebecca Jewett has led Palmer Land Trust as Executive Director since 2014.
-She leads a dedicated and passionate staff in the conservation of southern Colorado’s working farms and ranches, outdoor recreation, and iconic scenic landscapes.
+Since 2014, Rebecca Jewett has been the Chief Executive Officer of Palmer Land Trust.
+She leads a dedicated and passionate staff in the conservation of southern Colorado’s working farms and ranches, waterways, outdoor recreation, and iconic scenic landscapes.
 With over a decade of experience in the outdoor and conservation fields, she has overseen the planning, management, and implementation of countless environmental restoration, stewardship, and conservation projects working with government agencies, stakeholders, and the public.

 Her project experience includes permanent and largescale land conservation, recreation management, post-fire burn restoration, watershed health, habitat recovery, environmental education, and public engagement.
-Prior to joining Palmer Land Trust, Rebecca served as the Executive Director of the Rocky Mountain Field Institute, a land conservation and stewardship organization based in Colorado Springs.
-Rebecca received her Master of Environmental and Natural Resources Law & Policy (MRLS) from the University of Denver and a BA in Political Science from Colorado College.
+Prior to joining Palmer Land Trust, Rebecca served as the Executive Director of the Rocky Mountain Field Institute, a land stewardship organization based in Colorado Springs.
+She received her Master of Environmental and Natural Resources Law & Policy (MRLS) from the University of Denver and a BA in Political Science from Colorado College.

-Director of Land Stewardship
+Land Stewardship Manager

-Lower Arkansas Valley Conservation Director
+Senior Advisor – Lower Arkansas Valley

 After moving to Crowley County in 1987, Matt and his wife Karen purchased their first irrigated farm.
 The operation today has 320 acres of deeded and leased ground.
 Matt served three terms from 1999-2011 as one of Crowley County’s Commissioners.
 Upon leaving office, he accepted the position of land use administrator for the county.
 As a farmer, an elected official, and land use administrator, Matt has confronted the effects of large-scale dry-ups of irrigated lands firsthand.
 The present landscape is plagued with blowing dirt problems, weed proliferation, wildland fire concerns and small acreage management challenges.
 It is Matt’s hope that his association with Palmer Land Trust will facilitate creative and financially rewarding options for landowners who wish to keep their water rights on the farm forever.
 Matt and Karen enjoy spending time with friends and family at a family home in Vail Valley skiing and hiking.